Amritraj015/Pixar/README.md

 A tiny graphics library for coloring pixels.

-## Run the following command to build the library.
+## Build

+To build the library, simply run the following command:

 ```
 ./build.sh
 ```

+## Run Examples

-## You can run the example with the following command.
+You can run the example with the following command.

 ```
-./dist/main
+cd dist && ./main
 ```

 ## Examples